manywho/readme-template/README.md

 To build the service, you will need --dependencies-- (e.g. to have Apache Ant, Maven 3, Java 8, etc).

-You will need to generate a configuration file for the service by running the provided `build.xml` script with Ant, passing in valid values for --description of the parameters--:
+You will need to generate a configuration file for the service by running the provided `build.xml` script with Ant, passing in valid values for {description of the parameters}:

 ```bash
 $ ant -DparamName=paramValue /